in28minutes/java-cheat-sheet/README.md

 }
 ```
 ### Regular Expressions
 - Regular Expressions make parsing, scanning and splitting a string very easy.
-We will first look at how you can evaluate a regular expressions in Java Ð using Patter, Matcher and Scanner classes.
+We will first look at how you can evaluate a regular expressions in Java , using Patter, Matcher and Scanner classes.
 We will then look into how to write a regular expression.
-#### Regular Expression in Java Ð Matcher and Pattern Example
+#### Regular Expression in Java , Matcher and Pattern Example
 Code below shows how to execute a regular expression in java.
 ```
 private static void regex(String regex, String string) {